strmlineapp-ux/agileflow/src/docs/design-system.md

 ---

+### 3. Text-based Inputs

+This pattern transforms standard form inputs into minimalist, text-like elements, creating a cleaner and more compact interface.
+It is primarily used for authentication forms.

+-   **Appearance**:
+    -   Initially, the input appears as plain text (a placeholder, like "Email" or "Password") next to an icon.
+It has no visible border or background.
+    -   It uses a muted color to indicate it's an interactive, but unfocused, element.
+-   **Interaction**:
+    -   Clicking on the text or icon transforms the element into a live input field.
+    -   The icon remains visible, and the placeholder text is replaced by the user's cursor.
+    -   The input field itself remains borderless and transparent to maintain the clean aesthetic.
+-   **Behavior**:
+    -   Standard input behavior applies once focused.
+    -   Pressing 'Enter' or 'Tab' in one field (e.g., Email) should seamlessly transition focus to the next logical field (e.g., Password) without requiring an extra click.
+    -   Losing focus (`onBlur`) without entering any text will revert the element to its initial placeholder state.
+-   **Application**: Used for the login and sign-up forms to create a more modern and less cluttered user experience.

+---

-### 3. Integrated Add Button
+### 4. Integrated Add Button

 This pattern replaces large, card-style "Add New" buttons with a more compact and contextually relevant control.

 - **Appearance:** A circular button containing a plus (`+`) or `add_circle` icon.
 - **Placement:** Positioned directly adjacent to the title of the section or list it pertains to.
 - **Behavior:** Clicking the button initiates the process of adding a new item, typically by opening a dialog or form, or by creating a new default item directly in the list.
+A prime example is on the "Calendar Management" page, where clicking the "Add" button instantly creates a new calendar card in the list without an intermediary dialog.
 - **Application:** Used for creating new items in a list or grid, such as adding a new team, calendar, priority strategy, or a badge to a collection.

 ---

-### 4. Icon & Color Editing Flow
+### 5. Icon & Color Editing Flow

 This is the consistent reference pattern for allowing a user to change both an icon and its color.